-For this question, if the Internet access at the dwelling is via a permanent broadband connection, for example, ADSL, Cable, Wireless or Satellite connections, mark the second box.
+For this question, if the Internet access at the dwelling is via: ADSL; Cable; Fibre; Fixed or Mobile wireless broadband (excluding access through a mobile phone); or Satellite connection, then the dwelling has a broadband connection.
+Therefore, mark the second box.

-If the Internet access at the dwelling is via a phone line dial-up system, including ISDN, mark the third box.
+If the Internet access at the dwelling is via a phone line dial-up system or ISDN, mark the third box.

-If the only Internet access available at the dwelling is via a mobile phone, set-top box, games machine or another connection other than dial-up or broadband, mark the last box.
+If the only Internet access available at the dwelling is via a mobile phone or another type of connection, mark the last box.